Vaccination policy: Germany

 Children aged 15 and over can legally consent to being vaccinated, even if their parents expressly object, provided the child gives the impression of being mature, informed, and capable of understanding the risks and benefits of their decision.

 Beginning in March 2020, Germany made the measles vaccine compulsory for all children attending school or day care, as well persons employed at schools, day cares, and medical or community facilities.

 Ghana

 As of January 2022, COVID-19-vaccination is mandatory for staff and students of secondary and tertiary education, employees in all arms of government, health workers, security personnel, and commercial drivers.

-Greece

-As of January 2022, COVID-19-vaccination is mandatory for all people aged 60 or older.
-There is a monthly 100 euro fine for noncompliance.

 India

 Ireland

 In the Republic of Ireland, childhood vaccination (up to age 16) requires the consent of the parents.
 The Department of Health strongly recommend vaccinations.

 Italy

 As aging populations in Italy bring a rising burden of age-related disease, the Italian vaccination system remains complex.
 The fact that services and decisions are delivered by 21 separate regional authorities creates many variations in Italian vaccine policy.
 There is a National committee on immunizations that updates the national recommended immunization schedule, with input from the ministry of health representatives, regional health authorities, national institute of health, and other scientific societies.
 Regions may add more scheduled vaccinations, but cannot exempt citizens from nationally mandated or recommended ones.
 For instance, a nationwide plan for eliminating measles and rubella began in 2001.
 Certain vaccinations in Italy are based on findings from the National Centre for Epidemiology, Surveillance and Health Promotion are also used to determine miscellaneous vaccination mandates.

 Childhood vaccinations included in national schedules are guaranteed free of charge for all Italian children and foreign children who live in the country.
 Estimated insurance coverage for the required three doses of HBV-Hib-IPV vaccines is at least 95% when the child is two years old.
 Influenza is the only nationally necessary vaccine for adults, and is administered by general practitioners.
 To mitigate some public concerns, Italy currently has a national vaccine injury compensation program.
 Essentially, those who are ill or damaged by mandatory and recommended vaccinations may receive funding from the government as compensation.
 A 2010 evaluation of vaccine coverage, which covered the 2008 birth cohort, showed a slight decline in immunization insurance coverage rates of diphtheria, hepatitis B, polio, and tetanus after those specific vaccinations had been made mandatory.
 However, vaccination levels continued to pass the Italian government's goal of 95% outreach.